diversify/jukebox-joint/README.md

 API
 ==========
-Add a playlist
+Create a playlist
 ----------

-    /add-playlist/user/<userid>/playlist/<playlistid>
+    /create-playlist/user/<userid>/playlist-name/<name>

-Adds a playlist to the database.
+Creates a new playlist and adds it to the database

 Add a track to a playlist
 ----------